5cover/psdc/docs/Scratch.md

 ## Shebang support

 Concretely : support the `!` directive, which is a noop and discards the rest of the line

+## Test suite

+Do they check character by character or C tokens?
+In other words, do they depend on formatting?

+What about errors?
+I can make a messenger that saves the errors to a list and assert on that.
+I should have tests that expect errors and others that don't.

+Should I test all steps simultaneously or use separate tests for tokenization, parsing, static analysis and code generation?

+One thing certain, I'm gonna need A LOT of tests.

+Something I could do is maybe write the standard and then infer a test suite that tests everything the standard says.

+Maybe reuse the C compiler test suite?
+Since the language is pretty close to C, I can manually translate the test programs and build from there.